LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 - The obvious one of telling people when the library is open
 - Analysing the catchment area population of the library, taking into account when people are likely to be in the area

 Opening Hours are a good example of data that has often not been published in useful ways.
-Number of hours open per week, for example, is not that useful
+Number of hours open per week, for example, is not very useful.

 The library finder doesn't do anything too clever with opening hours.
 It shows libraries that are open at the current time, how long before they are going to close, and when the others are opening.

 ### Facilities

-If you're searching for a library you may have a particular task in mind.
+If you're searching for a library, you may have a particular task in mind.
 You want to use a computer, a printer, research local history, etc. You should expect to find books in any library, but for other things you may need to check ahead.

-Plymouth publish a list of services and facilities on the website page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
+Plymouth publish a list of services and facilities on the web page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
 Being in a nice standard format, it was possible to convert this to data by scraping the website.

 The facilities data is used in filters when searching for a library.
 The user can select (for example) that they are looking for somewhere with a meeting room.
 Only libraries with that facility will then be displayed.